Shipping Your Pet

 When you check in your pet, you will be asked to complete a live animal checklist.
 When you sign this checklist, you are confirming that your pet has been offered food and water within 4 hours of check-in.
 On the checklist, you must also provide feeding and watering instructions for a 24-hour period.
 If in-transit feeding is necessary, you must provide food.

 The use of pet tranquilizers at high altitudes is unpredictable.
 If you plan to sedate your pet, you must have written consent from the pet's veterinarian.
-This information must be attached to the kennel.
+This information must be attached to the crate.
+The sedation of household dogs and cats is not permitted.
 Please keep in mind that Delta agents cannot administer medication of any kind.